airbytehq/airbyte/docs/integrations/destinations/pinecone.md

 The connector can use one of the following embedding methods:

-1. OpenAI - using [OpenAI API](https://beta.openai.com/docs/api-reference/text-embedding) , the connector will produce embeddings using the `text-embedding-ada-002` model.
+1. OpenAI - using [OpenAI API](https://beta.openai.com/docs/api-reference/text-embedding) , the connector will produce embeddings using the `text-embedding-ada-002` model with **1536 dimensions**.
 This integration will be constrained by the [speed of the OpenAI embedding API](https://platform.openai.com/docs/guides/rate-limits/overview).

-2. Cohere - using the Cohere API, the connector will produce embeddings using the `embed-english-light-v2.0` model.
+2. Cohere - using the Cohere API, the connector will produce embeddings using the `embed-english-light-v2.0` model with **1024 dimensions**.

 For testing purposes, it's also possible to use the [Fake embeddings](https://python.langchain.com/docs/modules/data_connection/text_embedding/integrations/fake) integration.
 It will generate random embeddings and is suitable to test a data pipeline without incurring embedding costs.